Fundamental Factorization of a GLSM, Part I: Construction: Overview of the construction

 \subsection{Landau--Ginzburg quasimaps}

 Let $(V, G, \CC^*_R, \theta, \nu, w)$ be GLSM input data as above.
-Fix $g, r \geq 0$. \begin{dfn} A \newterm{prestable genus-$g$, $r$-pointed Landau--Ginzburg (LG) quasimap to $[V/\!\!/_\theta G]$} over a scheme $S$ consists of: \begin{enumerate} \item a prestable genus-$g$, $r$-pointed orbicurve $(\pi: \cC \to S, \sG_1, \ldots, \sG_r )$ with a section $S \to \sG _i$ of the gerbe marking $\sG_i$ for $1 \leq i \leq r$; \item a principal $\Gamma$-bundle $\cP: \cC \to B\Gamma$ over $\cC$; \item a section $\sigma: \cC \to \op{tot}\cV := \cP \times_\Gamma V$; and \item an isomorphism $\varkappa: \chi_*(\cP) \to \mathring\omega ^{\mathrm{log}}_{\mathfrak{C}} $, \end{enumerate} such that \begin{itemize} \item the morphism of stacks $\cP: \cC \to B\Gamma$ is representable; \item for each geometric fiber $\cC_s$ of $\cC$, the subset $B:=\sigma^{-1}(\cV \setminus (\cP\times_\Gamma V^{ss}(\theta)))$ of $\cC_s$ is a finite set disjoint from the nodes and markings of $\cC_s$; the points of $B$ are called the base-points of the LG quasimap. \end{itemize} \end{dfn}
+Fix $g, r \geq 0$. \begin{dfn} A \newterm{prestable genus-$g$, $r$-pointed Landau--Ginzburg (LG) quasimap to $[V/\!\!/_\theta G]$} over a scheme $S$ consists of: \begin{enumerate} \item a prestable genus-$g$, $r$-pointed orbicurve $(\pi: \cC \to S, \sG_1, \ldots, \sG_r )$ with a section $S \to \sG _i$ of the gerbe marking $\sG_i$ for $1 \leq i \leq r$; \item a principal $\Gamma$-bundle $\cP: \cC \to B\Gamma$ over $\cC$; \item a section $\sigma: \cC \to \op{tot}\cV := \cP \times_\Gamma V$; and \item an isomorphism $\varkappa: \chi_*(\cP) \to \mathring\omega ^{\mathrm{log}}_{\mathfrak{C}} $, \end{enumerate} such that \begin{itemize} \item the morphism of stacks $\cP: \cC \to B\Gamma$ is representable; \item for each geometric fiber $\cC_s$ of $\cC$, the subset $B:=\sigma^{-1}(\op{tot}\cV \setminus (\cP\times_\Gamma V^{ss}(\theta)))$ of $\cC_s$ is a finite set disjoint from the nodes and markings of $\cC_s$; the points of $B$ are called the base-points of the LG quasimap. \end{itemize} \end{dfn}

-In item $(4)$ of the above definition, ${\log}$ is the logarithmic relative canonical line bundle and $\logc$ denotes the associated principal $\CC^*$-bundle.
+In item $\eqref{i:omlog}$ of the above definition, ${\log}$ is the logarithmic relative canonical line bundle and $\logc$ denotes the associated principal $\CC^*$-bundle.
 The notation $\op{tot}\cV$ is explained as follows: the mixed construction $\cP\times_\Gamma V= [(\cP \times V)/\Gamma]$ defines a geometric vector bundle on $\cC$ and $\cV$ denotes its locally free sheaf of sections.

 There is a natural notion of isomorphism of LG quasimaps, analogous to that of quasimaps \cite{CKM} which we present now.
-Given a Landau--Ginzburg quasimap as above and a character $\eta \in \widehat \Gamma$, let $\cL_\eta$ denote the line bundle
+Given a Landau--Ginzburg quasimap as above and a character $\eta \in \widehat \Gamma = \op{Hom}(\Gamma, \CC^*)$, let $ \CC(\eta)$ denote the corresponding representation and let $\cL_\eta$ denote the line bundle

 If $S$ is connected, the degree of the principal $\Gamma$-bundle $\cP$ is an element $d_0 \in \text{Hom}_{\Z}(\widehat \Gamma, \QQ)$ defined by where $\text{deg}(\cL_\eta)$ is the degree of $\cL_\eta$ on the fibers of $\cC$.